oguzhanbaser/NeuroSky-Automation/README.md

 ```

 When bluetooth connect, port will open at /dev/rfcomm0.
-So you should listen this port in "serial.js" & "serialEvent.js".
+So you should listen this port in "serial.js" or "serialEvent.js" (use one of these).
 After connect you should open new terminal after connect bluetooth.

 ```sh